Home · Docs

 Cloud run — running when your PC is off, on GitNomad’s own machines — is a planned Pro feature.
 Today, running happens on your computer.

-Commands run in the root of the selected repo, using your computer’s shell, under your own user account and permissions.
-It’s your machine — the same as if you’d typed the command in a terminal there.
+Commands run under your own user account and permissions — the same as typing them in a terminal on your computer.
 You’re responsible for what you run.

 Tips